ans-group/docs.ukfast.co.uk/source/operatingsystems/windows/hmail/antispamsetup.md

 This process can cause issues as the retry delay can be lengthy (minutes / hours) and large mail servers can send from multiple IPs.
 This can cause delays in delivery to your server until the same email is sent by the same IP twice.
 For this reason, we typically advise against enabling Grey Listing.

-If you do enable this feature we would recommend whitelisting large mail providers such as Google, Hotmail (etc.) and companies with which you deal regularly.
+If you do enable this feature we would recommend allowing large mail providers such as Google, Hotmail (etc.) and companies with which you deal regularly.

 ## White Listing